hotflex/kayak/docs/guide/installation.md

 ### Method 1: Install package from NPM

-> ⚠ Kayak has not yet been published to npm.
-> Do not try to follow these instructions.

 `npm i -g kayak`

 That simple.
 Kayak has now been installed, and can be used.